 There are three concentrations from which students can choose: web based applications, database systems management, and network systems administration.

-The web based applications concentration and the database systems management concentration, each concentration prepare students to design, implement, and manage systems.
+The web based applications concentration and the database systems management concentration, each concentration prepares students to design, implement, and manage systems.
 The former prepares students for working with web based communications systems and the latter prepares them for working with database management systems.

 The network systems administration concentration prepares students to build, install, troubleshoot, and administer local area networks from the foundation up.